-This is a college-level writing intensive course designed to develop the writing skills of students for whom English is a second language.
+College Composition for Non-Native Speakers of English is a writing intensive course designed to develop the writing and oral communication skills of students form whom English is a second language.
 By working through the various stages of the writing process, students become more confident and skilled writers.
-A variety of genres are explored through reading assignments, class discussions and writing.
+A variety of genres are explored through reading assignments, class discussions, writing and an oral presentation.
 This course is equivalent to EN121.
-(G1: Basic Communication)

-Prerequisite(s): ES 023/123 or approrpriate score on FIT English Placement Test.
+Prerequisite(s): ES 023 and ES 123 or appropriate score on FIT English Placement Test.
 Corequisite(s): ES 029.